 MDLIVE.
 You can also schedule a telemedicine appointment with a doctor 24/7 with MDLIVE¹.
 MDLIVE doctors can assess your symptoms and help with next steps.
 Register or login at mdlive.com/qccbluelink.

-Virtual visits for mental health.¹ If you have mental health benefits through your Group Health Plan, you can talk to an in-network mental health counselor online or on the phone at no cost for COVID-19 related services until the end of the public health emergency.
+Virtual visits for mental health.¹ If you have mental health benefits through your Group Health Plan, you can talk to an in-network mental health counselor online or on the phone and standard cost sharing will apply.
+If the visit is to diagnose COVID-19, cost-sharing will be waived.
 Visit myqccbluelink.com to find a provider.

 Wear a mask.
-Public officials and health experts are urging us to wear masks indoors or in large crowds, regardless of vaccination status.
-COVID-19 and its variants spread from droplets released into the air when we cough, sneeze, or talk.
+Public officials and health experts still recommend that people wear masks indoors in places where community COVID-19 levels are high.
+COVID-19 and its variants mainly spread from droplets released into the air when we cough, sneeze, or talk.

 Wash your hands regularly.
 Viruses also spread from touching recently contaminated surfaces and then touching your face.
 Washing your hands is one of the most importance defenses against the spread of COVID-19 and other illnesses.
 Keep hand sanitizer on you for when you don't have access to soap and water.